GitXpresso/Browsers-NoVNC/README.md

 ```
 ### Step 2: Go to the cloned directory and edit waterfox service "USER" variable on line 13
 > [!NOTE]
+> If you don't know current your linux username then do "whoami" or "echo $USER" to find your current linux username
 > You can edit the file using vim after finishing editing the file do `:wq` and press `ENTER` to save and exit
 example:
 ```